fsprojects/ProjectScaffold/docs/content/index.md

 # ProjectScaffold

+## Getting started

-This project can be used to scaffold a prototypical .NET solution including file system layout and tooling.
+This project can be used to scaffold a prototypical .NET/mono solution including file system layout and tooling.

 This includes [Paket](paket-package-management.html) dependency management and a [FAKE](fake-build.html) build process which: